BINF-6310L-8310L-Spring25/Problem_set_06_Bayes_2/README.md

 We would like a more precise estimate of our frequency based on the data.
 To do this we will construct a Monte Carlo to sample different frequency values.
 This will be the setup for our Monte Carlo

-Starting frequency = 0.5
+- Starting frequency = 10%
-Step 1: Calculate the likelihood for the proposed theta Step 2: Multiply the likelihood by the prior which will be **a beta distribution with ** Step 3: Compare the ratio! of the new value with the previous value, if it has a greater value you keep the proposed theta.
+- Step 1: Calculate the likelihood for the proposed theta
+- Step 2: Multiply the likelihood by the prior which will be **a beta distribution with **
+- Step 3: Compare the ratio! of the new value with the previous value, if it has a greater value you keep the proposed theta.
+If the new value is less than the previous value, accept it with 50% success.
-If the new value is less than the previous value, accept it with 50% success Step 4: Propose a new theta either going up or down by a RANDOM amount
+- Step 4: Propose a new theta either going up or down by a RANDOM amount determined by rnorm(1,0,sd=5)

+_TIPS_
+- Remember the SNP frequency cannot be higher than 100% or lower than 0%